Export aid to cover promotion and exhibition costs

 • a detailed organisation chart;

-• a certificate of affiliation from the Joint Social Security Centre (CCSS) stating the number of employees;
+• a certificate of affiliation from the Joint Social Security Centre (CCSS) stating the current number of employees;

-• a bank account identification document;
+• a bank account identification document (RIB);

 • a copy of the detailed cost estimate or registration form for the trade fair.